PoonamKorade/BigDataProject/README.md

 2. run.sh should be followed by a number indicating the amount of data in GBs you want to generate.

-3. As shown in the above , I am running the run.sh script with parameter as 5 to generate 5GB file.
+3. As shown below , I am running the run.sh script with parameter as 5 to generate 5GB file.

-4. From the root of the project go "sort-map-reduce-master" folder, run below commands.
+From the root of the project go "sort-map-reduce-master" folder, run below commands.

 ```bash
 cd mapreduce-sort-example